 One prevalent myth is that stock windows will fit into a stock-sized opening.
 Depending on your home, this may or may not be true.
 There are significant fluctuations in the way walls are built.
 Some contractors follow house plans to a tee, while others use them as a general guideline and adjust during new construction builds to make residential windows fit as they should.

 Additionally, as a house progresses in age, its foundation can shift slightly.
 This, in turn, can alter a window’s opening so that a stock size is no longer a perfect fit.
 Custom-built windows can cost more upfront, but they often perform better.

 Because house windows are typically not replaced very often, it’s important to note that current installation techniques are likely different from when the home was initially built.

 For example, during new construction, residential windows are put in before siding is installed.
 But when you need new windows after your home is built, it may require some siding to be torn off if they are not custom fit.
 Depending on the existing type of siding installation you have, it can be difficult to match with the siding repair.
 This is because the original siding has been weathered by Mother Nature and is oftentimes not the same hue it was when it was installed.

 During stock window installation, it’s common to end up damaging the immediate interior wall surrounding the window as a result of adjustments made for it to fit.
 Alternatively, homeowners that choose have replacement windows made for each rough opening will likely experience fewer headaches as a result.

 Standard Replacement Windows Can Save Time & Money

 Stock windows aren’t all bad.
-If you’re in a situation where time is of the essence, they can be the way to go, as they can be acquired much quicker than a custom built window.
-Just bear in mind that the installation costs may be higher than custom made windows since modifications are likely needed in order for the window to accommodate the opening properly.
+They can be acquired much quicker than custom made windows, if you’re in a situation where time is of the essence, they can be the way to go.
+Just bear in mind that the installation costs associated with stock windows may be higher than custom made windows, since modifications are likely needed for the stock window to accommodate openings properly.